What is a PGCE?

-A postgraduate qualification, usually a PGCE, is part of all university-led postgraduate teacher training programmes and most school-led routes, in England.
+A postgraduate qualification, usually a PGCE, is part of most teacher training courses, in England.
 Speak to your chosen training provider to find out what qualification, such as a PGCE, their course offers.

 Do I need a PGCE to qualify as a teacher in England?

-No – you only need QTS, which you achieve on successfully completing all university- and school-led training routes.
+No – you only need QTS, which you achieve on successfully completing all postgraduate teacher training courses.
 The PGCE is an additional qualification you can gain alongside QTS.

 What are the benefits of gaining a PGCE?